CyberCeli/quiz/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
+- Get questions and answers from airtable
-- Render data on page
+- use form to add new quetions and answers to airtable
-- Allow user to choose favorites
+- Homepage funcationality to be repsonsive
+- Delete posts from feed

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

 - Add second API
-- Use local storage to save user favorites
+- Render pictures for Hogwarts exploring

 ## Project Schedule